 (Leave a 1- to 11⁄2-inch margi n all around your paper.)
-First and Last Name Date Draft (1 st Revision, etc. (Triple-space e after heading) T Double-space) (Double-space) Indent 1⁄2" (about 5 letters) Double-space the body of the composition.
+First and Last Name Date Draft (e.g., 1 st Revision (Triple-spac e after heading) ] Fitle pace after title) ters) for each new paragraph.
+Double-space the body of the composition.
 Double-spacing leaves plenty of room for edit ing.
-If the composition req uires a second or third paragraph, do not increase the e spacing between paragraphs.
-The spacing between each par agraph should be the same as the spacing of the body.
+If the composition rec quires a second or third paragraph, do not increase the e spacing between paragraphs.
+The spacing between each part ragraph should be the same as the spacing of the body.